Stack Traces#

 Stack traces for Flatpak apps#

-Getting a stack trace for a Flatpak app is very similar to the simple method described above, but requires some extra setup steps.
+Getting a stack trace for a Flatpak app is very similar to the method described above, but requires some extra setup steps.

 Install debug extensions#